 Fr.
-Michael (2nd from the right) in the newly constructed rice factory and some youth workers, May 2023 To read the full story Fr.
-Michael shared, which includes a harrowing description of how he was once attacked by kidnappers, please click here. age 9 MISSIOINVEST
+Benedict Nkom from Zaria Diocese (second from right) with some youth workers in the newly constructed rice factory, May 2023 To read the full story Fr.
+Michael shared, which includes a harrowing description of how he was once attacked by kidnappers, please click here.
+Participants in Missio Invest's weeklong Sisters workshop in Kenya in May 2022.
 Supporting Sisters Sister Mary Mbaci, Caritas Director for the Archdiocese of Nairobi, has been leading a smallholder farmer program on improved milk production at the Limuru Archdiocesan Farm since 2014.
 The farm was founded in 1902 by the Holy Ghost Fathers and is owned and operated by the Archdiocese.
 Located in the outskirts of Nairobi, the farm is 300 acres, 250 acres of which are currently being farmed.
 The farm grows tea and horticultural crops, keeps dairy cattle, and purifies and bottles safe drinking water.
 Missio Invest invested \$300,000 for the completion of a milk processing plant, providing farmers access to a ready market.
 Since the disbursement of the loan, the project serves 1,600 farmers, and collects and pasteurizes over 10,000 liters of milk a day which is distributed to 20 different supermarket stores and other retailers.
 In addition to guaranteeing a market for their milk, the farmers receive agricultural extension services through the program.
 The services help them improve their cattle breeds, increase "Women are essential to building a more just and sustainable world."
-Pope Francis, Address to the World Meeting of Popular Movements, Rome, 2015. milk production, and the quality of milk.
+Pope Francis, Address to the World Meeting of Popular Movements, Rome, 2015. milk production, and the guality of milk.
 Some of the farmers have embraced renewable energy and farm organically using bio slurry and organic manure.
 The project has successfully empowered youth by hiring them to collect milk from the farmers.
 The leadership and management strategies Sister Mary Mbaci uses include setting up a clear management structure, compliance with all legal requirements, hiring staff with the right attitude and expertise, continuous mentorship and coaching, leveraging existing church structures, and continuous consultation with higher leadership.
 She urges religious sisters to "learn to survive without grants".
 Missio Invest's loan is helping her lead by example.
-Case study by Carly Cameron - Intern Sr. Mary Mbaci (L) with Virginia Nyamu (R), Member of Missio Invest's Oversight Group

-2XChallenge Missio Invest is recognized as a 2X investment under the US International Development Finance Corporation's (DFC's) 2X Women's Initiative.
+Case study by Carly Cameron - Intern Sr. Mary Mbaci (L) with Virginia Nyamu (R), Member of Missio Invest's Oversight Group 2XChallenge Missio Invest is recognized as a 2X investment under the US International Development Finance Corporation's (DFC's) 2X Women's Initiative.

 of our portfolio fulfills 2X criteria for women in leadership

-30% = 2X threshold

 female employees

-37% in agri-

-49%

-culture across all sectors
+37% 49% in agriacross all sectors culture

 senior management positions held by women

-34%

-48%

-in agriculture

-as of Dec 2022

-Shared Prosperity Missio Invest supports borrowers with loans, as well as with extensive technical assistance pre- and post-disbursement, to make sure their businesses can become financially self-sufficient and reach their full potential long-term.
+Shared Prosperity Missio Invest supports borrowers with loans, as well as with extensive technical assistance pre- and post-disbursement, to make sure their businesses can become financially self-sufficient and reach their full potential longterm.
 Our borrowers have a measureable, direct positive economic impact on the communities they are based in: They hire employees, use laborers for short-term work, educate students, provide microfinance to small businesses, make purchases from local suppliers and train smallholder farmers.
 These activities create monetary flows that directly benefit and support local economies.
 Our borrowers' successes translate into shared prosperity for many.

-Page 11 MISSIOINVEST

-Laudatio Si'

-Caring for our Common Home
+Laudatio Si' Caring for our Common Home

+107,838 Trees Planted in 2022 up from 91,140 in 2021

-One of the smallest countries, Rwanda, planted the most trees: Fr.
-Jean Claude of Ruhengeri Farm planted 42,500 trees in 2022.
+One of the smallest

+countries, Rwanda, planted the most trees: Fr.
+Jean Claude of Ruhengeri Farm

+planted 42,500 trees

+in 2022.